mozilla-services/pulseguardian/README.md

 ## Testing

-**WARNING**: If you use you local rabbitmq instance the tests will mess with it (wiping out existing queues, possibly deleting users) so make sure you don't run the tests on a production instance.

-You can run tests with (from you project root folder):
-`python test/runtests.py`.

-In order to avoid using your local rabbitmq instance, the `runtests.py` script has the ability to create, setup and use a container running rabbitmq.
-For that you will need to run: `python test/runtests.py --use-docker`.
+PulseGuardian uses docker to run it's test suite.
 Please follow the [docs](https://docs.docker.com/installation/#installation) on how to install docker in your system.

+If you're installing on OS X, you'll be using `boot2docker`.
+During initialization, you'll prompted to set some environment variables.
+Don't forget to set them; that way the test suite will be able to pick up you docker host.

 The docker daemon must always run as the root user, but you need to be able to run docker client commands without `sudo`.
 To achieve that you can:

-* Add the docker group if it doesn't already exist:

-`sudo groupadd docker`
+* Add the docker group if it doesn't already exist:  `sudo groupadd docker`

 * Add the connected user "${USER}" to the docker group.
-Change the user name to match your preferred user:

-`sudo gpasswd -a ${USER} docker`
+Change the user name to match your preferred user:  `sudo gpasswd -a ${USER} docker`

-* Restart the Docker daemon:

-`sudo service docker restart`
+* Restart the Docker daemon:  `sudo service docker restart`

 * You need to log out and log back in again if you added the current logged in user.

-**NOTE**: If you're developing on OS X, you're using `boot2docker`.
-That means that you can't use `localhost` as the rabbitmq host.
-Find that out just by running: `boot2docker ip`.
-With that value you can supply that information to the testing script:
+Finally, you can run tests with (from you project root folder):

-`python test/runtests.py --host=BOOT2DOCKER_IP --use-docker`
+`python test/runtests.py`.

-You will also need to update `config.py` with that ip address.
+If you prefer, you can run the tests against you local installation.
+For that you can run: `python test/runtests.py --use-local`.

+**WARNING**: If you use you local rabbitmq instance the tests will mess with it (wiping out existing queues, possibly deleting users) so make sure you don't run the tests on a production instance.

 [the wiki]: https://wiki.mozilla.org/Auto-tools/Projects/Pulse/PulseGuardian
 [HACKING.md]: https://hg.mozilla.org/automation/mozillapulse/file/tip/HACKING.md